 As December rolls around, your team may want to take leave to spend time with their families over the holiday season.
 Meet with your employees to co-ordinate who is taking leave and when, and schedule your rosters accordingly.
 Then, decide on your opening hours for the period factoring in your team’s availability.

 Many businesses choose to close between Christmas and New Year to give their employees a good break, which coincides with a period that tends to be quieter anyway as clients are spending time with their families too.
-Look back at your bookings from previous years to determine when you are likely to be busy so that you can encourage staff to take their leave during quiet periods. (*Tip: You can use the Reports in Power Diary to do this.)
+Look back at your bookings from previous years to determine when you are likely to be busy so that you can encourage staff to take their leave during quiet periods. (*Tip: You can use the Reports & Analytics in Power Diary to do this.)

 2. Update Your Clients